Jieun

 -

-Building a Reusable Load-Test Environment for a Messenger Service — Make-based IaC, Observability, and Auth Seeding
+[Messenger Load-Testing, Part 1] Building a Reusable Load-Test Environment — Make-based IaC, Observability, and Auth Seeding

 How many TPS can a messenger's send API survive, and where exactly does it break?
 A 7-node mirror of production, rebuilt on demand from a single Makefile target.